so-fancy/diff-so-fancy/README.md

 Installation is as simple as cloning this repo and then putting the `diff-so-fancy` script in to your `$PATH`.
 The `lib/` directory will need to be kept relative to the core script.

-`diff-so-fancy` is also available from NPM, Nix, brew, and as a package on Arch and Debian Linux.
+`diff-so-fancy` is also available from the [NPM registry](https://www.npmjs.com/package/diff-so-fancy), [brew](https://formulae.brew.sh/formula/diff-so-fancy), and as a package on [Nix](https://github.com/NixOS/nixpkgs/blob/master/pkgs/applications/version-management/git-and-tools/diff-so-fancy/default.nix), in the [Arch community repo](https://archlinux.org/packages/community/any/diff-so-fancy/), and [ppa:aos for Debian/Ubuntu Linux](https://github.com/aos/dsf-debian).

+Issues relating to packaging ('installation does not work', 'version is out of date', etc.) should be directed to those packages' own repositories/issue trackers where applicable.

 **Note:** Windows users may need to install [MinGW](https://sourceforge.net/projects/mingw/files/) or the [Windows subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10).